¥ 2,106 (tax included)

 It was around this time that we began doing business with Hoshioka Saryo, run by the renowned gourmet Kitaoji Rosanjin.

-The traditional "Kurai" manufacturing method was once on the verge of disappearing due to the development of transportation.
+The traditional "Kuraigakoi" (storehouse-aging of kelp) method was once on the verge of disappearing due to advances in transportation.

 However, Okui Kaiseido has built a dedicated warehouse equipped with a modern temperature and humidity control system, and has passed this technology down to the present day.

-We have been collecting Rishiri kelp from Kafukahama on Rebun Island every year since 1989.
+We have been storing Rishiri kelp harvested from Kafukahama on Rebun Island every year since 1989.

 The current fourth-generation head of the family, Takashi Okui, says, "I have never gone into business with the intention of creating a brand.

-True to its name, Okui Kaiseido's kelp continues to be chosen by high-end restaurants throughout Japan, including Kyoto, the vegetarian cuisine of temples such as Eiheiji and Sojiji, and food lovers throughout the country.
+True to his word, Okui Kaiseido's kelp continues to be chosen by high-end restaurants throughout Japan, including those in Kyoto, for the shojin (Buddhist vegetarian) cuisine of temples such as Eiheiji and Sojiji, and by food lovers throughout the country.

 Kelp is breathing.